k78ma/quartz/content/OS/Process.md

 ---
-title: "Process"
+title: Process
+tags:
-tag: os
+  - os
 date: 2023-06-25
-alias:
+aliases:
 ---

 **Definition of a process:** Running a program.